-This Chicken Souvlaki recipe is super-easy to cook in the oven or on the grill, and absolutely delicious when loaded up with all of your favorite toppings!
+This easy Chicken Souvlaki recipe is made with a simple lemon garlic herb marinade, it can be easily cooked in the oven or on the grill, and it’s absolutely delicious when loaded up with all of your favorite toppings!

 Over the past few months, I’ve had a few items mysteriously “disappear” after unloading them on the dining room table after a trip to the store.
 A bag of frozen peas…a package of corn tortillas…a snack pack of almonds…a few mints…ALL GONE.
 (Oh, and 6 packages of dry beans apparently sampled and rejected andscattered all around the dining room like thousands of pieces of confetti too, just for fun.)
 This was a brand new predicament for my little household.